OWASP/owasp-mastg/tests-beta/android/MASVS-NETWORK/MASTG-TEST-0218.md

 ## Evaluation

-The test case fails if any ["insecure TLS version"](https://mas.owasp.org/MASTG/0x04f-Testing-Network-Communication/#recommended-tls-settings) is used.
+The test case fails if any [insecure TLS version](https://mas.owasp.org/MASTG/0x04f-Testing-Network-Communication/#recommended-tls-settings) is used.